Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Varsity Lakes is below the national average.
-The median income is $51,265 and the average income stands at $64,034.
-This contrasts with Rest of Qld's figures where the median income is $53,146 and the average income is $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Varsity Lakes would be approximately $56,345 (median) and $70,380 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Varsity Lakes rank modestly, between the 44th and 47th percentiles.
-Income analysis reveals that the largest segment comprises 35.8% earning $1,500 - 2,999 weekly (6,428 residents), which is consistent with broader trends across the region showing 31.7% in the same category.
-Housing affordability pressures are severe in Varsity Lakes, with only 78.0% of income remaining, ranking at the 38th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that income in Varsity Lakes is below the national average.
+The median income is $51,265 while the average stands at $64,034.
+This contrasts with Rest of Qld's figures, which show a median income of $53,146 and an average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year ending June 2023, current estimates would be approximately $56,345 (median) and $70,380 (average) as of September 2025.
+According to the Census conducted in August 2021, household, family, and personal incomes in Varsity Lakes rank modestly, between the 44th and 47th percentiles.
+Income analysis reveals that the largest segment comprises 35.8% earning $1,500 - $2,999 weekly (6,435 residents), consistent with broader trends across the region showing 31.7% in the same category.
+Housing affordability pressures are severe, with only 78.0% of income remaining after housing costs, ranking at the 38th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income